Disease Guide ·Arthritis ·2026

 6What breeds are most prone to arthritis?

-Large and giant breeds are most affected: Labrador Retrievers, German Shepherds, Golden Retrievers, Rottweilers, Great Danes, and Bernese Mountain Dogs.
-Breeds prone to hip or elbow dysplasia develop arthritis earlier as a secondary condition.
-However, any dog can get arthritis, and overweight dogs of any breed are at significantly higher risk.
-Even small breeds like Dachshunds and Chihuahuas develop arthritis, particularly in the spine.
+Labs, German Shepherds, Golden Retrievers, Rottweilers, Great Danes, and Bernese Mountain Dogs are most affected.
+Breeds prone to hip or elbow dysplasia develop arthritis earlier.
+Overweight dogs of any breed are at significantly higher risk.
+Dachshunds and Chihuahuas commonly develop spinal arthritis.

 7Does pet insurance cover arthritis treatment?

-Most policies cover arthritis as a standard illness if diagnosed after enrollment.
-Monthly medications like NSAIDs and Librela are typically covered.
-The challenge is the chronic nature — some policies cap annual coverage for chronic conditions or require you to re-meet the deductible each policy year.
+Most policies cover arthritis if diagnosed after enrollment.
+NSAIDs and Librela are typically covered.
+Some policies cap chronic condition payouts or require re-meeting the deductible yearly.
 Joint supplements are usually excluded.
-Physical therapy coverage varies by insurer.
-Enroll your dog while they're young and healthy for the best coverage options.
+Physical therapy varies by insurer.
+Enroll while young and healthy.

 Marcel Janik, founder of RealVetCost